A journey to the present

 The first voice to hit the airwaves was Rev. Richard Mau in 1984.

-In the beginning, the station was on air for only three days a week, Friday, Saturday and Sunday.
-There were a variety of programs even then, with news and interviews, concentrating on local issues and identities, sport, religion, environment, theatre and a program on nutrition.
+Initially, the station was on-air only Friday, Saturday and Sunday.
+There was a variety of programs: news and interviews, a focus on local issues and identities, sport, religion, environment, theatre and nutrition.
 Music ranged from Top 40 to the classics.

-Using a government grant, the station employed four people, Tom Leddon as Station Co-ordinator, Russell Taylor and Liz Ashard as producers and Jacqui Russellas secretary.
-Clair Laine was in charge of sponsorships, and her wages were paid by money generated by sponsorships, as has been the case since with Greg Cox and laterly Christina Alvarez.
+With a government grant, the station employed four people: Tom Leddon as Station Co-ordinator, Russell Taylor and Liz Ashard as producers as well as Jacqui Russell as secretary.
+Claire Laine was in charge of sponsorships.

-In 1988, the bicentennial year, 2RRR moved its studios to historic Henley Cottage, on Victoria Road, in Gladesville, where it has been ever since.
+In 1988, 2RRR moved its studios to historic Henley Cottage on Victoria Road, Gladesville, where it has been ever since.

-After many years of the status quo, 2RRR finally found a home and a voice at the end of the 1990s.
-During 1999, both of the main studios were completely revamped, will all new equipment, as well as the installation of a third studio.
-Security systems were installed, a music library set up, and heading1 into 2000, new volunteer positions and sub–committees were formed to take on the increasing work load.
+During 1999, both of the main studios were completely revamped with all new equipment, as well as the installation of a third studio.
+Security systems were installed, a music library set up, and new volunteer positions and sub–committees formed to take on the increasing work load.